 During all meetings, the developments in research into indoor air pollution and conservation were discussed in an informal, yet serious, atmosphere.

-The latest meeting was held in London (at UCL) in June 2012.
+The latest meeting was held in Prague in April 2014.
 Abstracts from this meeting are now online (link below).

 Online Presentation Abstracts from Working Group Meetings: